-

 Pediatric nurse practitioner and two-time stroke survivor spearheads local women’s heart health movement in Buffalo

-Kelly Naab to chair the American Heart Association’s Buffalo 2025-26 Go Red for Women initiative Cardiovascular disease (CVD) is the leading cause of death for women[1] in Buffalo and across … Read more
+Kelly Naab to chair the American Heart Association’s Buffalo 2025-26 Go Red for Women initiative Cardiovascular disease (CVD) is the leading cause of death for women[1] in Buffalo and across the United States.
+To change that, the American Heart Association, a relentless force changing the future of health for everyone everywhere, is encouraging women to … Read more

 -